rememberSoftwares/yacana/README.md

 So, my next step would be to use either the **Adder** or **Substractor** tool!

-INFO: [PROMPT]: To summurize your previous answer in one word.
+INFO: [PROMPT]: To summarize your previous answer in one word.
 Do you need to make another tool call ?
 Answer ONLY by 'yes' or 'no'.

 INFO: [AI_RESPONSE]: Yes